OpenNebula/docs/source/installation_and_configuration/data_center_federation/config.rst

 .. important:: The federation can be set up with MySQL/MariaDB or SQLite as backends, but you can't mix them across Zones.
 MySQL/MariaDB is recommended for production deployments.

-.. important:: FireEdge, the next-generation server for the Sunstone GUI, currently does not support switching zones in a federation environment.
-Please connect directly to the zone that you wish to work on.
-Likewise, take into account that the FireEdge functionality enabled in Sunstone will not be available if you switch to a remote zone from within Sunstone.

 Step 1.
 Configure the OpenNebula Federation Master Zone
 ================================================================================